-We finish this part by introducing some mathematical notations.
+The rest of the paper is organized as follows.
+We introduce some mathematical notations.
 Section \ref{identical} concerns the optimal estimation of the fully shared singular subspaces across multiple matrices, whereas Section \ref{unshared} focuses on the estimation in the presence of unshared subspaces across matrices.
 Section \ref{algorithm} concerns our proposed algorithms for tracing shared and unshared singular vectors.
 Sections \ref{simulation} and \ref{realdata} contain our numerical results from simulations and real data analysis.
-Lastly, in Section \ref{discussion}, we discusses the broader potential of our work.
+In Section \ref{discussion}, we discuss the broader potential of our work.